ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/codec1/libvpx.md

 ## Performance Benchmarking

-Since the majority of developers on Arm servers come from the encoding field, let's focus on explaining this aspect in the following sections.
+You can benchmark either the encoding or decoding processes.
+In this section, you will focus on encoding.

 For Performance benchmarking, you can select video encoding either on-demand or live-stream.